HOME Chubu Sakura Festivals: Top 10 Cherry Blossom Spots in Central Japan

 The Takada Castle Keep and the banquet of cherry blossoms lit by roughly 3000 lights in the dark night are well worth seeing.
 Looking down the Mie Tower, you can see that cherry blossoms are projected on the surface of the moat, with pale pink shadows swaying.

 The area is lit up from sunset until 9pm, but when it is in full bloom it will be extended until 10pm.
-At the annual Takada Castle Ruins Park Viewing Cherry Blossom Festival, fireworks are launched and mikoshi shrines are prepared (whether or not it will go ahead in 2023 is undecided.).
+At the annual Takada Castle Ruins Park Viewing Cherry Blossom Festival, fireworks are launched and mikoshi shrines are prepared (March 29 - April 14 in 2024).
 There are also product exhibitions and stalls selling area souvenirs, which is quite exciting.

 • Takada Castle Ruins Park